ASSESSMENT AT GOLDSTONE

 - Assessment outcomes provide meaningful and understandable information for pupils, parents and school staff.

-At least twice a year – The headteacher, SENCO and assessment coordinator meet with year groups for pupil progress meetings.
+At least twice a year – The headteacher and assessment coordinator meet with year groups for pupil progress meetings.
 This is an opportunity to discuss the progress and attainment of children and discuss areas of strength and weakness.
 During these meetings, time is spent discussing vulnerable groups such as SEND and PP.

 At the end of the year – Teachers meet after the new class lists have been completed to discuss their new children with previous teachers.
 This allow them to have extra information about their new class from someone who knows them well and this, combined with data from the previous year, allows them to understand their new cohort in preparation for teaching them.